ionic-team/capacitor/site/docs-md/apis/keyboard/index.md

 ## Keyboard configuration (iOS only)

-Keyboard plugin allow this configurations for iOS.
-To be added to `capacitor.config.json`.
+The keyboard plugin allows the following configuration values to be added in `capacitor.config.json` for the iOS platform:

 - `resize`: It configures the way the app is resized when the Keyboard appears.
 Allowed values are